 8) The Undercroft

-With its speakeasy vibes, the Undercroft is a bar hidden beneath the same church.
+With speakeasy vibes, the Undercroft is a bar hidden beneath the same church.
 The building leads many lives!

 There are handcrafted cocktails and select plates available from The Preacher’s Son.

 They have live music playing depending on the day.
 Make sure to go early as the place (and any available seats) fill up quickly.